bizzyK/cs171project/README.md

-## **IN WHAT REAL ESTATE SECTOR SHOULD YOU INVEST AND NOT INVEST IN CANADA?**
+## **Commercial Real Estate in Canada: Where should you invest?**

 1. Live website: [click here!](https://bizzyk.github.io/cs171project/)
 2. 2-minute Video: [click here!](https://youtube.com)

 ## **TECHNICAL DETAILS**

 **HOW TO RUN THE CODE**
-1. Load the project in a web visualization program such as Webstorm.
+1. Load the project in a web visualization program, such as Webstorm.
-2. Use the index.html in the folder to render the project on a browser of choice.
+2. Use the `index.html` file in the project folder to render the project in your preferred browser.

 **USED LIBRARIES**
-1. Boostrap
+1. Bootstrap
 2. D3
+3. Leaflet

-## **PROECT SUMMARY**
+## **PROJECT SUMMARY**

 ### **DESCRIPTION**

-We have designed an interactive web visualization project to showcase aspects of Commercial Real Estate in Canada.
-Our primary target audience are real estate investors who understand the nuanced variables and ideas presented in this project.
+We have designed an interactive web visualization project that showcases aspects of Commercial Real Estate in Canada.
+Our primary target audience is real estate investors familiar with the nuanced variables and concepts presented in this project.

 ### VISUALIZATIONS